cloudflare/cloudflare-docs/content/load-balancing/load-balancers/common-configurations.md

 An **active-active failover** distributes traffic to servers in the same pool until the pool reaches its failure threshold (configurable).
 At the point of failure, your load balancer would then re-direct traffic to the **fallback pool**.

-This setup speeds up overall requests, but is more vulnerable to planned or unplanned outtages.
+This setup speeds up overall requests, but is more vulnerable to planned or unplanned outages.

 To set up a load balancer with **active-active failover**, either: